Date: 6 May 2015. Songbird in Water.

-It's always a good idea to have a dip net
+It is always a good idea to have a

 conveniently accessible when you live aboard.
-Also a boathook is
+A boathook is

-another safety item that you don't need until you need it Right Now.
+another safety item that you do not need until you require it Right Now.

 Having a place to store them that is both out of the way and easy to

 get to is yet another thing to consider as you stow gear on

 Above I linked to a Really Nice (carbon fiber,

 extends 11') fish net.
 My own is falling apart and rusting too.
 Still,